open-eid/SiVa/docs/siva/appendix/validation_policy.md

 ### Cryptographic algorithm constraints
 1. Hash algorithm constraints:
 	* In case of BDOC and PAdES formats: when validating a signature where SHA-1 function has been used then a validation warning about weak digest method is returned.
+* Asymmetric cryptographic algorithm contraints:
+	* RSA and ECC cryptographic algorithms are supported
+	* In case of BDOC and PAdES formats, the RSA key lenght must be at least 1024 bits and ECC key length at least 192 bits.

 ### Trust anchor constraints
 1. The signature must contain the certificate of the trust anchor and all certificates necessary for the signature validator to build a certification path up to the trust anchor.
 This applies to the signer’s certificate and the certificates of trust service providers that have issued the time-stamp token and revocation data that are incorporated in the signature.